 It's slightly more rigid than the case that comes with the Ray-Ban Clubmasters, but is nothing compared to the monstrously protective Maui Jim rigid clamshell.
 This case offers enough protection to toss it in a beach bag or backpack side pocket, and we appreciate the included cleaning cloth.
 It also weighs just 54 grams.

-Retailing for around $265, the Vuarnets are among the most expensive sunglasses in this review.
-For sheer performance, we think you'll get more for your money with the Maui Jim Kahis or Costa Hinanos.
-If price is a sticking point for you, you might consider our Best Buy winners, the Native Highlines.
+The Vuarnets are among the most expensive sunglasses in this review.
+For sheer performance across a wide range of activities, we think you'll get more for your money with some of the options that stay in place better while you sweat.
 But for quality lenses and sunglasses that don't compromise on style, the District Rounds are those shades.

 Though they are a fairly high-performing pair of shades, the Vuarnet District Medium Rounds couldn't quite lock down an award this time around.
 Their crisp, contrasting Brown Lynx lenses offer excellent protection, but aren't polarized and are too dark for lower light conditions.
 Their large, durable frames provide reasonable coverage but their lack of curvature, heft, and front-loaded imbalance prevent them from being a truly versatile pair of glasses.